You might wonder which muscles Peloton targets.1

 Muscles “Worked” in Peloton Stretching Classes

-Is Spin Class Good for Weight Loss?
-Does Spin Class Help You Lose Weight?
+Is Spin Class Effective for Weight Loss?
+Can Spin Class Contribute to Weight Loss?

 So with that in mind, spin classes can increase the caloric deficit of a dieter, meaning they are burning more calories than they are consuming.
 This is great for those with weight loss as their goal, because more calories burned means more weight is lost.